Phoenix DUI Penalties and DUI Lawyers

 This is Class 4 Felony that requires a mandatory prison term upon conviction and work release is not allowed.
 It is possible in some cases for a DUI lawyers to negotiate a plea agreement to a different charge that would allow work release.
 County jail is not available under law and the presumptive prison term is three years.
 The minimum mandatory prison term is four months but this sentence also requires the prison to be as a condition of probation.

 Your freedom and property are at stake if convicted of Aggravated DUI.
-The Phoenix, Arizona lawyers at Arentz Law Group PLLC recommend that you plead not guilty and contact an attorney as soon as possible.
+The Phoenix DUI lawyers at Arentz Law Group PLLC recommend that you plead not guilty and contact an attorney as soon as possible.
 An Aggravated DUI conviction is a felony offense and also requires a mandatory minimum three year driver's license revocation.
 Then, your license will not come back without a reinstatement application and approval by the M.V.D.
 By law, the driver's license cannot be reinstated unless the M.V.D. believes the person is no longer a risk to society by driving while intoxicated.
-The Ignition Interlock Device is required upon conviction for Aggravated DUI and it is also possible that the vehicle used may be subject to forfeiture to the State of Arizona.
+The Ignition Interlock Device is required upon conviction for Aggravated DUI and it is also possible that the vehicle used may be subject to forfeiture by the state.

 The penalties for Aggravated DUI include a probation term of four years along with four or more months prison time.
 During the probation period, you cannot drink alcohol or drive a vehicle without a valid license.
 You must also install and maintain an Ignition Interlock Device on your personal vehicles to legally drive after your driving privileges are reinstated.